 Fiji is known as a tourist’s dream, with its pristine beaches, clear water and friendly locals.
 Besides its endless coconut trees, abundance of marine wildlife and countless natural wonders, visitors often reflect that Fiji’s people are what make the country so special.

 Classified as a developing nation, it’s often a surprise for tourists to get a glimpse of the local living conditions.
 Poverty is a daily challenge for many throughout the country, with countless families living in poor housing with limited access to good education and adequate healthcare.
 Still, Fiji’s people remain some of the most welcoming, genuine and happy people in the world.

-To try and help some of these local communities, particularly in remote villages, this community development program has been established in Sote Village, about two hours from Fiji’s capital, Suva.
+To try and help some of these local communities, particularly in remote villages, this teaching and community development program has been established in Sote Village, about two hours from Fiji’s capital, Suva.
 Volunteers are needed to help the Sote Village community in a variety of ways.

 - Facilitating creative and educational activities with school children

 - Helping to build/renovate buildings, facilities and fences at the local school

 - Assisting in building school and sports equipment